 Patent foramen ovale (PFO) is a medical condition used to describe a hole in the heart that does not close naturally after birth.
 The foramen ovale is a small flap-like opening located between the left and right atria (upper chambers) of the heart.
 In an unborn child, this opening allows the blood to bypass the fetal lungs which do not function until birth.
 After the child is born, the foramen ovale closes naturally in the majority of cases.
 But when it doesn't, the condition is called patent foramen ovale.

-Patent foramen ovale is a common heart disorder which affects 1 out of 4 people.
+Patent foramen ovale is a common heart disorder that affects 1 out of 4 people.
 It may not be a major problem for most people despite venous blood leaking from the right atrium to the left.
 However, the condition can become severe due to the formation of blood clots.
 Regular health checkups are significant in determining the condition at the earliest and ensuring effective treatment.

 Most people with patent foramen ovale do not experience any major symptoms.
 Common signs such as chronic migraines, Transient Ischaemic Attack (TIA) or a stroke can indicate a hole in the heart.
 However, it is only after a comprehensive examination and diagnostic tests that a doctor can identify PFO symptoms.